davidavetyan/Spanning-Tree/README.md

+Simple app to generate spanning tree for rectangular graphs.

-To be able to run the application from the standalone .exe file, you need add the following Qt framework DLL files to the same directory as the executable.
+To be able to run the application from the standalone .exe file, you need add the Qt plugins directory ($QTDIR/plugins) to your PATH environment variable.

-platforms/*
-icudt57.dll
-icuin57.dll
-icuuc57.dll
-Qt5Cored.dll
-Qt5Guid.dll
-Qt5Widgetsd.dll